smbape/lua-opencv/README.md

 ## Hosting you own binary rocks

 If the provided binray rocks are not suitable for your environnment, you can install the source rock.
-Installing the source rock takes a long time (01h25mn on my old computer, 30mn on the new one).
+However, installing the source rock takes a long time (01h25mn on my old computer, 30mn on the new one).
 Therefore, it is not practical to repeat that process again.
 To avoid that long install time, you can host your own prebuilt binary rocks on a private server.